Chapter 14 : Chapter Fourteen - Severus

 I shook my head and handed the box back to her.
-“I don’t know what to say… I’m quite embarrassed, actually.
-I panicked.
-I’ve made this potion so many times, and I’ve never made that mistake before.”
+“I don’t know what to say.
+I’m quite embarrassed, actually; I panicked.
+I’ve made this potion so many times, and I have never made that mistake before.”

-“We’re all done here, then,” I said and turned the heat back up under the potion to the correct temperature it needed to simmer for overnight.
-I triple checked it for good measure.
-I turned to Avrille, knowing that I was completely incapable of expressing the full extent of the gratitude I was feeling towards her at the moment.
+“We’re all done here, then,” I said.
+I turned the heat back up under the potion to the correct temperature it needed to be set at to simmer overnight, triple checking it for good measure.
+I turned to Avrille, knowing I was completely incapable of expressing the full extent of the gratitude I was feeling towards her at the moment.

 Avrille shrugged.
 “No problem.
 I’m just glad I could help.”

 We both decided it would be best to leave the potion behind in the workroom before anything else happened to it.
 Avrille left me at my office, having a Herbology evaluation to write, and I watched her go, at once both humbled and exhilarated.
 That was the first time an apprentice had ever taught me something, and I could not have been happier about it.